num0005/h2codez_docs/docs/H2Tool/Render_Model/DAE_Conversion.md

 - Halo 2 Xbox Map Files

 Remember that what you decide has to fit the default animations for the object you wish to make.
-While we can't make custom animations we thankfully have access to all animations in the default game by using the H2V tag extractor.
 For the purposes of this guide you will be given an example model that will reuse the Chief skeleton.

 A. (Insert joke about skeletons having a bone to pick with you)